cloudevents/spec/discovery.md

 #### `producer` entity

-Once discovery narrows down to a specific event `type` that we want to subscribe to from a specific `provider`, the appropriate `producer` entity can be retrieved by key.
-The key is a composite key of the `provider` and `type` names.
+Once discovery narrows down to a specific event `type` that we want to subscribe to from a specific `service`, the appropriate `producer` entity can be retrieved by key.
+The key is a composite key of the `service` and `type` names.

 ##### `producer` entity Attributes

-The `Provider` entity is the main component of the discovery API.
+The `Service` entity is the main component of the discovery API.
 This section covers the structure of that entity and the next section describes the requirements for the query API.

-###### eventprovider
+###### service

 - Type: `String`
-- Description: Identifies the provider of the event.
-The `eventprovider` string SHOULD be human readable and can identify a top level producer system.
+- Description: Identifies the service of which the event is related.
+The `service` string SHOULD be human readable and can identify a top level producer system.
 - Constraints:
   - REQUIRED
   - MUST be a non-empty string